-SCRIPTURE READINGS: [Col 3:1-11; Ps 145:2-3,10-13; Lk 6:20-26 ]
+SCRIPTURE READINGS: [ Col 3:1-11; Ps 145:2-3, 10-13; Lk 6:20-26 ]

 With baptism, we have been made children of God.
 But baptism is not just a ritual but an act of dying to Christ in our old self and living a new life in Christ.
 St John wrote, “Beloved, we are God’s children now; what we will be has not yet been revealed.
 What we do know is this: when he is revealed, we will be like him, for we will see him as he is.
 And all who have this hope in him purify themselves, just as he is pure.”
-(1 Jn 3:2f) This calls for a death to the old self because as St Paul says, we have died.
+(1 Jn 3:2f) This calls for death to the old self because as St Paul says, we have died.
 The more we die to ourselves, the more our life hidden in Christ will shine out in us.
 “But when Christ is revealed – and he is your life – you too will be revealed in all your glory with him.”

-Christians must show themselves to be different from those in the world.
+Christians must show themselves to be different from others in the world.
 St Paul advised us, “And it is the way in which you used to live when you were surrounded by people doing the same thing, but now you, of all people, must give all these things up: getting angry, being bad-tempered, spitefulness, abusive language and dirty talk; and never tell each other lies.”
 Allowing our passions to control us is to show ourselves still under the bondage of the Evil One.
 When we are in an angry state, we lose our temper and take it out on others.
-It shows the lack of maturity and restrain in dealing with difficult situations and the mistakes of others.
+It shows the lack of maturity and restraint in dealing with difficult situations and the mistakes of others.
 The lack of self-control is a sign that the Spirit of the Lord is not with us.

 This is what the gospel is suggesting through the beatitudes.
 These beatitudes are about choices.
 Jesus gives us His blueprint for happiness in this world and in the next.
 But the beatitudes are more than His words; it is the encapsulation of His entire life on earth.
 He lived a life of poverty, of total openness to the Spirit in whatever He did.
 By the power of the same Spirit, He was able to stand courageous in the face of His enemies.
 “Happy you who weep now: you shall laugh.
 Happy are you when people hate you, drive you out, abuse you, denounce your name as a criminal, on the account of the Son of Man.
 Rejoice when that day comes and dance for joy, for then your reward will be great in heaven.
 This was the way their ancestors treated the prophets.”
 Jesus has turned the values of the world upside down.

 St Paul urges us to strip off “your old behaviour with your old self, and you have put on a new self which will progress towards true knowledge the more it is renewed in the image of its creator; and in that image there is no room for distinction between Greek and Jew, between the circumcised or the uncircumcised, or between barbarian and Scythian, slave and free man.
 There is only Christ: he is everything and he is in everything.”
 To be in Christ is to recognize that all of us are brothers and sisters in the same Lord with the same Father.
-With this renewed image, we can then treat our brothers and sisters truly as how we treat our own blood brothers and sisters.
+With this renewed image, we can then treat our brothers and sisters in the manner we treat our own blood brothers and sisters.

-In the final analysis, what is it that makes us happy in life?
+In the final analysis, what makes us happy in life?
 When there is sincere love for each other, mutual understanding and support; compassion for the weak and fellow sinners; forgiveness and acceptance.
 There will always be enough food for this world if we die to ourselves and our selfishness.
 There will be no poor people if only those who are rich are willing to share what they have with those who have not; and those who have not are willing to work responsibly for their food.
 But the truth is that whether it is the poor or the rich, we are not living responsibly in our lives.
 For those of us who have come to realize that we need very little to be happy in life, and spend our lives in a labour of love and service for the poor, the underprivileged and the wounded, we will find great happiness in life.
 This is to share in the joy of our Lord.

 Written by The Most Rev William Goh, Roman Catholic Archbishop of Singapore © All Rights Reserved